shaefelinger/codepedia/src/COMMANDLINE/index.md

 `~` is User-Home Directroy

-- alt-click -> textstelle auswählen
+- alt-click -> select text
 - `ctrl-a` -> to start of line
 - `ctrl-e`-> to end of line
 - `ctrl-u`-> clear line